 Aggregate Total Outpatient Visits continue to increase over time (Figures 19 & 20).
-The rate of increase in the last three quarters of 2017 has been much higher than usual.
+The rate of increase in the last four quarters has been much higher than usual.

 AMBULATORY SURGERY VISITS

 The total number of ambulatory surgery visits during the reporting period